castorini/pyserini/docs/conceptual-framework2.md

 It's all about representations!
 BM25 generates bag-of-words sparse lexical vectors where the terms are assigned BM25 weights in an unsupervised manner.
-Contriever, which is an example of a dense retrieval model, uses transformer-based encoders, trained on large amounts of supervised data, that generate _dense_ vectors.
+Contriever and BGE-base, which are examples of dense retrieval models, use transformer-based encoders, trained on large amounts of supervised data, that generate _dense_ vectors.

 ## Dense Retrieval Models